"Susan Fitkin has encouraged me to be a supporter of world missions just as she was." -- Philip B., Nazarene Bible College student

 Susan got the denomination to publish a monthly world missions magazine.
 Using a phrase from John 10:16, "I have other sheep that are not of this sheep pen," she titled that magazine The Other Sheep.
 She was also a key player in launching what is now the Nazarene World Evangelism Fund.
 Through the Great Depression, Susan Fitkin kept Nazarenes motivated to give to and pray for world evangelism.

-Susan Norris Fitkin stands as an example of how people called to be missionaries can be used by the Holy Spirit to fuel passion for world evangelism involvement in one's own homeland.
+Susan Norris Fitkin stands as an example of how people called to be missionaries can be used by the Holy Spirit to fuel a passion for world evangelism involvement by believers in one's own homeland.

 -- Howard Culbertson